-Critical Studies I: The Imagination, A Selective History
+Critical Studies: The Imagination, A Selective History

 Intended to provide artists with a shared intellectual vocabulary, a broadened awareness of global contexts and issues, and a historical perspective for making sense of them, the Critical Studies sequence develops critical thinking, reading, writing, and discussion skills through study of seminal texts from the dawn of civilization up to the present day.
 Each section features a unique theme and reading list determined by the instructor.
-Critical Studies I focuses on texts originating prior to 1800; Critical Studies II focuses on later texts.